Analytical Solutions of Open String Field Theory

 At higher orders similar terms multiply also $X$ insertions.
-This, however, cannot change the fact that the solution is $x_0$-independent and all the $X$-dependence can be recast in terms of integrals of normal ordered $\partial X$ insertions.
+This cannot change the fact that the solution is $x_0$-independent and all the $X$-dependence can be recast in terms of integrals of normal ordered $\partial X$ insertions.

-The next step is of course to generalize the construction to an arbitrary exactly marginal deformation.
+Next, we would like to generalize the construction to an arbitrary exactly marginal deformation.
 The first step involves defining a primitive for the marginal operator.
 This is not a problem as far as the cohomology is concerned.
 One can always enlarge the space in order to formally trivialize it.
 Morally speaking this is not different from using complex numbers for solving problems with the reals.
 On the other hand, in order to be able to make sense out of the CFT, one should also specify the OPE's of this primitive with the other conformal fields.
 This is quite non-trivial in general.